brentos/swagger-petstore/README.md

 # Using redocly to hide internal APIs (using swagger petstore example)

 This is the swagger petstore with one additional custom tag -- x-internal -- that can be used to generate openapi specs with and without internal APIs.
+The details of how this works are described [here](https://redoc.ly/docs/resources/hide-apis/)

 To run this example, first [install openapi-cli](https://redoc.ly/docs/cli/) from Redocly (requires npm):